cubefs/cubefs-csi/docs/volume-expansion.md

 ## Volume Expansion

-ChubaoFS CSI support volume expansion. you can use it by setting the `allowVolumeExpansion` field to `true` in their `StorageClass` object(s).
+CubeFS CSI support volume expansion. you can use it by setting the `allowVolumeExpansion` field to `true` in their `StorageClass` object(s).
 Only PVCs created from that `StorageClass` will be allowed to trigger volume expansion.

 ```yaml
 $ cat deploy/storageclass.yaml